crazynds/whatsapp-http/README.md

 - `chatId` suffix logic applies as above.
 - You may add `response_to_id` to send a response to a message by its serialized id
 - You may add media to the message via mimetype (see example as the body is no longer JSON)
+- If sending audio file as media you may or may not add the `?voice=true` so to send it as your voice
+- Whatsapp only supports `.opus` audio files

 ### 6. Get Chat Messages
 `GET /client/:clientId/chat/:chatId/messages[?group=true]`